Grasshopper-Tekla Live Link FAQ

 • For report properties, use the Get Property component.

 • For UDA:s, use the Get UDA value or Get All UDAs component.
+Get Property should also work for UDAs.

 • For other attributes like profile, class, position, numbering etc as well as the geometry use the Deconstruct and Expand components.